nikbaya/ldscsim/README.md

 <br>

 ## Getting started
-`simulate()` is the method which wraps other methods in the package.
+`simulate_phenotypes()` is the main method wrapping other methods in the package.
 However, all methods are self-contained.
-For instance, if you just want to calculate simulated phenotypes using betas (SNP effects) generated outside of the `ldscsim` framework, you can use `sim_phenotypes()` independent of `simulate()`.

 Assume for all examples that we have the following MatrixTable `mt`: